Sunlitspace542/renderdoc-csv-to-obj/README.md

 # renderdoc-csv-to-obj
 Python 3 RenderDoc CSV to Wavefront (OBJ) converter.
 Note that this was written for Vulkan models, but with some tweaking you can get this to read OpenGL and DirectX stuff as well.
+**WARNING:** This was a GPT Studio job.
+None of the scripts I could find worked for me, so I threw them all at it to get one good working one.

 ## TO USE
 ``python3 renderdoc_csv_to_obj.py input.csv [input] [options]``